GriffonXPan/profile/_pages/projects.md

-## 2. Design and assessment of innovative structures using advanced numerical simulation and experimental testing technologies
+<h2>2.
+Design and assessment of innovative structures using advanced numerical simulation and experimental testing technologies</h2>

 <!--- structural design and assessment -->